wesleyalvvs/wesleyalvvs/README.md

 I am Wesley.
-I am an undergrad computer engineering student at UFPB (Brasil).
+I am an undergraduate computer engineering student at UFPB (Brasil).
 I’m currently learning more about Data Science and Artficial Intelligence.